-1 This paper is part of a project entitled "DISC: Dynamics of International Secretariats".
-The financial support of the Joint Committee of the Nordic Social Science Research Councils is gratefully acknowledged.
-Thanks to Torbjorn Larsson for valuable comments on prior drafts.
+&lt;sup>1 This article is part of a project entitled "DISC: Dynamics of International Secretariats".
+The financial support of the Joint Committee of the Nordic Social Science Research Councils and the CONNEX network at MZES is gratefully acknowledged.
 A previous draft was presented at the 12th.
 Annual Conference in Political Science, Tromsø, Norway, 11-13 January 2004.
-The authors are indebted to comments from the conference participants.
+The authors are indebted to comments from the conference participants, Torbjörn Larsson, Martha Finnemore, Morten Egeberg and two anonymous referees.

-2 For simplicity reasons, we use the term International Governmental Organization (IGO) to describe the OECD, the WTO, as well as the European Union.
+&lt;sup>2 For simplicity reasons, we use the term International Governmental Organization (IGO) to describe the OECD, the WTO, as well as the European Union.
 These three organizations all have nation-states as their members.

-Nevertheless, the European Union in particular is also recognized to be much more than just an intergovernmental organization (e.g. Sandholtz and Stone Sweet 1998).
+Nevertheless, the European Union in particular is also recognized to be much more than just an intergovernmental organization (e.g. Sandholtz and Stone Sweet, 1998).